MOB-MKO/PRODIGY_CS_03/README.md

 Explanation:

 Criteria Checks: The tool checks if the password meets each of the following criteria:
-Length (at least 8 characters)
+Length (at least 8 characters),
-Contains uppercase letters
+Contains uppercase letters,
-Contains lowercase letters
+Contains lowercase letters,
-Contains numbers
+Contains numbers,
 Contains special characters.

 Strength Score: Each criterion met adds one point to the strength score, giving a maximum score of 5.